mikecheninoulu/MMLA_realtime_visualization/README.md

 to achieve the realtime recognition

+2. step two

-2. use unity to open the project from Visualization demo folder
+use unity to open the project from Visualization demo folder

 build and run the project by press cmd+B